 AS Level A2 Level AS 1: Experimental Portfolio A2 1: Personal and Critical Investigation Students develop, explore and record ideas.
 Written and practical work inform each other and are Teachers assess students' work, and CCEA moderate integrated, but are marked separately. the marks.
 Teachers assess the practical investigation, and CCEA moderate the marks.
-Weighting: 40% of A2 (24% of A Level) 50% of AS 20% of A Level Written investigation 1000-2000 words - externally AS 2: Personal Response assessed. • 20% of A2 (12% of A Level) Students present a personal outcome in response to the theme.
+Weighting: 40% of A2 (24% of A Level) 50% of AS 20% of A Level Written investigation 1000-2000 words - externally AC 2: Developed Despense assessed.
+AS 2: Personal Response 20% of A2 (12% of A Level) Students present a personal outcome in response to the theme.
 Students bring this to completion during a 10- Weighting: hour controlled test.
 60% of A2 (36% of A Level) Teachers assess the controlled task, and CCEA A2 2: moderate their marks.
-Maighting Thematic Outcome Weighting: Students present an outcome in response to the theme.
-50% of AS Students bring this to completion during a 15-hour 20% of A Level controlled test.
+Thematic Outcome Weighting: 50% of AS Students present an outcome in response to the theme.
+20% of A Level Students bring this to completion during a 15-hour 20% Of A Level controlled test.
 Teachers assess students' work, and CCEA moderate the marks.
-Weighting: 40% of Δ2 (24% of Δ Level)
+Weighting: 40% of A2 (24% of A Level)